Financial transparency is hot. Not talking about money is the new dating ick.

 You also don’t have to jump straight into numbers.
 Start with broader discussions about financial values and goals.
 Ask questions like:

-• What’s your earliest memory with money and how did that shape you?
+- What’s your earliest memory with money and how did that shape you?
 This is called your money story.
 Knowing each story can help you get to the root of the emotions surrounding money.
-Money is often tired up with messy feelings.
-You’ll probably find out lots about your partner’s childhood with this question.
+Money is often tied up with messy feelings.
+You’ll probably find out a lot about your partner’s childhood with this question.

 Getting to the root of the emotional side of money can help prevent shame spiraling.
 Those with an all-or-nothing mindset can get stuck feeling defeated, guilty, and self-sabotage.
 Worst case scenario, a partner who is deliberately left in the dark can be exploited and end up a victim of financial infidelity or financial abuse.
 Women often face greater financial risks when they remain in the dark about their partner’s finances.
 So, if your partner refuses to invite you into the finances, it’s a major red flag.